bcgov/moh-iam/keycloak-client-generation/README.md

 clients for use by PNet API clients.
 The main characteristic of these clients is that they authenticate by "Signed JWT".

 ## Configuring the application
-The application is configured using the configuration.properties as a template and creating an environmetn specific configuration file named configuration-{ENV_NAME}.properties e.g. configuration-dev.properties.
+The application is configured using the configuration.properties as a template and creating an environment specific configuration file named configuration-{ENV_NAME}.properties e.g. configuration-dev.properties.
 Valid environments are:
     - dev
     - test
     - prod